Turkish lira plunges after Erdogan sacks hawkish cenbank chief | Headlines

 Turkish lira plunges after Erdogan sacks hawkish cenbank chief

-Turkey's lira plunged 16% to near its all-time low as markets opened after President Tayyip Erdogan made the shock weekend decision to oust a hawkish central bank governor and install a like-minded critic of high interest rates.
+Turkey's lira plunged 15% to near its all-time low after markets opened following President Tayyip Erdogan's shock weekend decision to oust a hawkish central bank governor and install a like-minded critic of high interest rates.
 The appointment of Sahap Kavcioglu, a former banker and ruling party lawmaker, in the early hours on Saturday marked the third time since mid-2019 that Erdogan has abruptly fired a central bank chief.

 On the call with Turkish bankers, Kavcioglu said any policy change would depend on lowering inflation, which he said was the primary goal, the source familiar with the call said.
 Kavcioglu said the current policy approach would continue, the source added.
 The central bank did not immediately comment.

-In a statement earlier on Sunday, Kavcioglu said the bank would focus on permanently lowering inflation, which has been stuck in double digits for most of the last four years.
-A former member of parliament for the AK Party (AKP), Kavcioglu has espoused the unorthodox views shared by Erdogan.
+In a statement on Sunday, Kavcioglu said the bank would focus on permanently lowering inflation, which has been stuck in double digits for most of the last four years.
+A former member of parliament for Erdogan's AK Party (AKP), Kavcioglu has espoused the unorthodox views shared by the president.
 He wrote high rates "indirectly cause inflation to rise," in a newspaper column last month.

 WEEKEND OF QUESTIONS Agbal's latest rate hike was 200 basis-points on Thursday which sparked a more than 3% lira rally.